nabin11bh/nabin11bh/README.md

 - 👋 Hi, I’m @nabin11bh
 - 👀 I’m interested in development and cyber security.
 - 🌱 I’m currently learning backend development.
 - 💞️ I’m looking to collaborate on projects related to software development and security.
-- 📫  How to reach me: You can reach me through my email at nabinbhattarai214@gmail or via GitHub DMs.
+- 📫 You can reach me through my email at nabinbhattarai214@gmail or via GitHub DMs.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I love experimenting with different tech stacks and learning new programming languages.